awsdocs/aws-codebuild-user-guide/doc_source/how-to-create-pipeline.md

    ```

    In this JSON\-formatted data:
-   + The value of `roleArn` must match the ARN of the AWS CodePipeline service role you created or identified as part of the prerequisites\.
+   + The value of `roleArn` must match the ARN of the CodePipeline service role you created or identified as part of the prerequisites\.
    + The values of `S3Bucket` and `S3ObjectKey` in `configuration` assume the source code is stored in an Amazon S3 bucket\.
-For settings for other source code repository types, see the [AWS CodePipeline Pipeline Structure Reference](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipeline-structure.html) in the *AWS CodePipeline User Guide*\.
+For settings for other source code repository types, see the [CodePipeline Pipeline Structure Reference](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipeline-structure.html) in the *CodePipeline User Guide*\.
-   + The value of `ProjectName` is the name of the AWS CodeBuild build project you created earlier in this procedure\.
+   + The value of `ProjectName` is the name of the CodeBuild build project you created earlier in this procedure\.
    + The value of `location` is the name of the Amazon S3 bucket used by this pipeline\.
-For more information, see [Create a Policy for an Amazon S3 Bucket to Use as the Artifact Store for AWS CodePipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/access-permissions.html#how-to-create-bucket-policy) in the *AWS CodePipeline User Guide*\.
+For more information, see [Create a Policy for an Amazon S3 Bucket to Use as the Artifact Store for CodePipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/access-permissions.html#how-to-create-bucket-policy) in the *CodePipeline User Guide*\.
    + The value of `name` is the name of this pipeline\.
 All pipeline names must be unique to your account\.

    Although this data describes only a source action and a build action, you can add actions for activities related to testing, deploying the build output artifact, invoking AWS Lambda functions, and more\.
-For more information, see the [AWS CodePipeline Pipeline Structure Reference](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipeline-structure.html) in the *AWS CodePipeline User Guide*\.
+For more information, see the [CodePipeline Pipeline Structure Reference](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipeline-structure.html) in the *CodePipeline User Guide*\.

-1. Switch to the folder that contains the JSON file, and then run the AWS CodePipeline [create\-pipeline](https://docs.aws.amazon.com/cli/latest/reference/codepipeline/create-pipeline.html) command, specifying the file name:
+1. Switch to the folder that contains the JSON file, and then run the CodePipeline [create\-pipeline](https://docs.aws.amazon.com/cli/latest/reference/codepipeline/create-pipeline.html) command, specifying the file name:

    ```
    aws codepipeline create-pipeline --cli-input-json file://create-pipeline.json
    ```
 **Note**
-You must create the pipeline in an AWS Region that supports AWS CodeBuild\.
-For more information, see [AWS CodeBuild](https://docs.aws.amazon.com/general/latest/gr/rande.html#codebuild_region) in the "Regions and Endpoints" topic in the *Amazon Web Services General Reference*\.
+You must create the pipeline in an AWS Region that supports CodeBuild\.
+For more information, see [CodeBuild](https://docs.aws.amazon.com/general/latest/gr/rande.html#codebuild_region) in the "Regions and Endpoints" topic in the *Amazon Web Services General Reference*\.

-   The JSON\-formatted data appears in the output, and AWS CodePipeline creates the pipeline\.
+   The JSON\-formatted data appears in the output, and CodePipeline creates the pipeline\.

-1. To get information about the pipeline's status, run the AWS CodePipeline [get\-pipeline\-state](https://docs.aws.amazon.com/cli/latest/reference/codepipeline/get-pipeline-state.html) command, specifying the name of the pipeline:
+1. To get information about the pipeline's status, run the CodePipeline [get\-pipeline\-state](https://docs.aws.amazon.com/cli/latest/reference/codepipeline/get-pipeline-state.html) command, specifying the name of the pipeline:

    ```
    aws codepipeline get-pipeline-state --name my-pipeline-name